dotnetmurf/BlazorFinalProject/README.md

 # EventEase - Blazor Front-End Development Final Project

-The deployed version of the EventEase application can be viewed <a href="https://dev.dotnetmurf.net/BlazorFinalProject/" target="_blank">"here</a>.

 Note: This course is one of twelve course required for obtaining the <a href="https://www.coursera.org/professional-certificates/microsoft-full-stack-developer" target="_blank">"Microsoft Full-Stack Developer Professional Certificate"</a>.

 ## Project Overview